cartesi/explorer/README.md

 ## What's inside?

-This turborepo uses [Yarn v1](https://classic.yarnpkg.com/) as a package manager.
-It includes the following packages/apps:
+This monorepo uses [Yarn v1](https://classic.yarnpkg.com/) as a package manager and is controlled by [turborepo](https://turbo.build/repo).

 ## Package Installation